Clarksville metropolitan area

 The Clarksville Metropolitan Statistical Area is defined by the United States Census Bureau as an area consisting of four counties – two (Montgomery and Stewart) in Tennessee and two (Christian and Trigg) in Kentucky – anchored by the city of Clarksville, Tennessee.
 The 2021 estimate placed the population at 329,864.
-As of 2020, the Clarksville Metropolitan Statistical Area is the 159th largest MSA in the United States.
+As of 2020, the Clarksville Metropolitan Statistical Area was the 159th largest MSA in the United States.

 Prior to 2003, the area was officially known as the Clarksville-Hopkinsville Metropolitan Statistical Area and included only Montgomery and Christian counties.
 In 2003, Hopkinsville was removed from the official name as it was no longer considered a principal city.
 That year, Stewart and Trigg counties were also added to the MSA.